ZihaoWang-CV/CAMP_iccv19/README.md

 cd ./experiments/f30k_gate_fusion
 python python -u ../../train.py --config ./config_finetune.yaml
 ```
+**We initialize the network weights from the pretrained cross-attention model to train the full CAMP model.
+The weights for attention map are fixed for the first several epochs and then we finetune the whole network.**

 ## Evaluate trained models
 Changing the `resume` arguments in the coreesponding config file and running evaluation in the project root directory: